 - Not refuse to transport an individual with a disability because they are accompanied by a service animal or refuse to transport a service animal accompanying an individual with a disability

-Complaints can be filed electronically using the link below or in person at one of our locations.
+Complaints can be filed electronically using the link below.
 Provide documentation (such as receipts) and the following information:

 - Amount of payment